-Consolidated total assets stood at P34.80 billion against P28.81 billion last year.
+Consolidated total assets stood at P34.68 billion against P28.81 billion last year.

 Total current assets increased by 20%.
-Cash and cash equivalents are higher by 8% or P0.178 billion from last year, from P2.16 billion to P2.34 billion.
-Receivables are up from P6.83 billion to P7.49 billion because of heavy construction activity from EEI, increase in sales from schools and the car dealerships.
+Cash and cash equivalents are higher from last year by P0.18 billion or 8%.
+Receivables are up from P6.83 billion to P7.49 billion because of heavy construction activity from EEI, increased in revenues from schools and car dealerships.
 Costs and estimated earnings in excess of billings on uncompleted contracts are significantly higher due to cost incurrence of major on-going domestic projects of EEI.
-Inventories increased in relation to higher volume of vehicle units sold as of year end by the car dealership.
-Receivable from related parties pertains mainly to advances extended to an affiliate and receivables of EEI for manpower services.
-Prepaid expenses and other current assets increased primarily due to prepaid taxes from EEI attributable to the increase in progress billings for the period.
-Financial asset at FVPL pertains to the schools' investment in UITFs.
+Inventories increased in relation to higher volume of vehicle units sold as of yearend by the car dealerships.
+Receivable from related parties pertains mainly to receivables of EEI for manpower services.
+Prepaid expenses and other current assets increased primarily due to prepaid taxes from EEI in relation to increase in progress billings for the year.
+Financial asset at FVPL pertains to the schools' investment in UITF.

-Investments in associates and joint ventures increased due to additional investments of Parent Company in Petroenergy (PERC) and investments of EEI Power on Petro Wind Energy Inc. and Petro Green Energy Corp.
-Increase in available for sale securities is mainly attributable to investment of EEIPC for a 10% equity share in PetroGreen Energy Corp.
-(PGEC) amounting to ₱237.3 million with partial offset of ₱14.0 million owing to the decrease in the authorized capital stock of Brightnote Assets Corp. and the redemption of the Parent's investment in preferred shares from RCBC Realty Corp..
-Property and equipment went up due to EEI's acquisition of various machinery, tools and construction equipment, transportation and service equipment, furniture and fixtures million, and leasehold improvements as well as the gym renovation and the research and admissions building by iPeople group.
-Other noncurrent assets went down due to payment of account from EEI Retirement Fund Inc. amounting P117.0 million.
+Investments in associates and joint ventures increased due to additional investments of Parent Company in Petroenergy (PERC) and; investments of EEI Power Corporation (EEIPC) on PetroSolar Corporation (PSC) and Petro Wind Energy Inc. (PWEI).
+Increase in available for sale securities is mainly attributable to investment of EEIPC for a 10% equity share in PetroGreen Energy Corporation (PGEC) amounting to P0.24 billion.
+However, this was offset by the redemption of the Parent Company of its preferred shares in RRC and reduction in investment of EEI in Brightnote Assets Corporation due to decrease in authorized capital stock.
+Property and equipment went up due to (a) EEI's acquisition of various machinery, tools and construction equipment, transportation and service equipment, furniture and fixtures and, (b) construction of new school buildings and renovation of research and admissions building under iPeople group.
+Other noncurrent assets went down due to payment of account of EEI Retirement Fund Inc. amounting to P0.12 billion.

-Consolidated total liabilities increased from P16.07 billion to P20.62 billion.
+Consolidated total liabilities increased from P16.06 billion to P20.62 billion.

 Total current liabilities rose by P3.85 billion.
-Loans payable increase due to loan availment made by the Group for the year.
+Loans payable increased due to loan availment made by the Group for the year.
 Accounts payable and accrued expenses increased by 20% primarily because of higher project costs and heightened construction activity in EEI.
 Billings in excess of costs and estimated earnings on uncompleted contracts also increased due contract deposits from newly awarded projects and unrecouped down payments from various on-going domestic projects.
 Increase in unearned tuition fees is a timing factor as enrolment for the next academic quarter started in December 2015.
 Income tax payable decreased because of lower taxable income from EEI's foreign subsidiary.

 Due to related parties pertains mainly to obligations of the Group to its affiliates.
 Customers' deposits dropped significantly by 59% due to applications of advance payments to progress billings of EEI.

-Total noncurrent liabilities increased by P0.71 billion, from P3.07 billion to P3.78 billion.
+Total noncurrent liabilities increased by P0.707 billion, from P3.07 billion to P3.78 billion.
 Long-term debt relatively increased as EEI took out an additional loan to finance its new projects.
-Lease liability which pertains to EEI's obligation to RCBC Leasing and Finance Corp. relative to purchase of various machinery and construction equipment under financial lease, was fully paid at the end of the year.
+Lease liability which pertains to EEI's obligation to RCBC Leasing and Finance Corporation relative to purchase of various machinery and construction equipment under financial lease, was fully paid at the end of the year.
 Accrued retirement liability increased due to unfunded obligation of the Group to its employees' retirement fund, wherein, the liability of the Group exceeds the plan assets of the fund.
 Deferred tax liabilities increased relative to higher valuation on the value of the land.